The internet is filled to the brim with different companies trying to get you to open a brokerage account with them.

 Costs, fees and commissions

-And that brings us neatly on to one of the big deciding factors for people looking to open a share dealing account — fees.
+And that brings us neatly on to one of the big deciding factors for people looking to open an investment account — fees.

 The most common fees you’ll have to pay with a brokerage account are: